edgelesssys/contrast/docs/docs/deployment.md

 Configuration of the sidecar depends heavily on the application.
 The following example is for an application with these properties:

-* The app has a main application at TCP port 8001, which should be TLS-wrapped and doesn't require client authentication.
+* The container has a main application at TCP port 8001, which should be TLS-wrapped and doesn't require client authentication.
-* The app has a metrics endpoint at TCP port 8080, which should be accessible in plain text.
+* The container has a metrics endpoint at TCP port 8080, which should be accessible in plain text.
 * All other endpoints require client authentication.
 * The app connects to a Kubernetes service `backend.default:4001`, which requires client authentication.